chriswendt/ietf/draft-ietf-stir-passport.md

 **4.3.
 PASSporT Signature**

-The signature of the PASSporT is created as specified by JWS using the private key corresponding to the X.509 public key certificate referenced by the "x5u" header parameter.
+The signature of the PASSporT is created as specified by JWS [RFC7515] Section 5.1 Steps 1 through 6.
+PASSporT MUST use the JWS Protected Header.
+For the JWS Payload and the JWS Protected Header, the lexiographic ordering and white space rules described above, and JSON serialization rules in Section 6 of this document MUST be followed.

+Appendix A of this document has a detailed example of how to follow the steps to create the JWS Signature.

+JWS [RFC7515] Section 5.1 Step 7 JWS JSON serialization is not supported for PASSporT.

+JWS [RFC7515] Section 5.1 Step 8 describes the method to create the final JWS Compact Serialization form of the PASSporT Token.

 **5. Extending PASSporT**